sawyerwatts/SawyerCSharpWebApi/README.md

 ### Authentication

-This template defaults to requiring requests to be from an authenticated user.
+This template defaults to requiring requests to be from an authenticated user and have the authentication handler populate `HttpContext.User.Identity.Name`.
 Additionally, this template has a few pre-built options for authentication.

 Once a user has authenticated, they are logged with their host and requested